-What are the benefits of taking the WIN Learn to Invest Program?
+What are the benefits of taking the WIN Startup Investment Training Program?

-The Learn To Invest In Startups Program is a 2-month training program for women to learn about angel investment, from building your investment portfolio, screening startups, how to evaluate companies from the investor perspective and compiling the final deal with a twist for female investors.
+The Program is a 7-week training program for women to learn about angel investment, from building your investment portfolio, screening startups, how to evaluate companies from the investor perspective, and compiling the final deal with a twist for female investors.

-What happens if I am not ready to start investing after taking the Learn to Invest program?
+What happens if I am not ready to start investing after taking the program?

 Nothing.
 Investing isn’t mandatory neither in the Learn to Invest Program, nor in the Network.

 Does anyone who joins the program have to have 30,000 NOK ready to invest after the program?
 No